cooper/wikifier/doc/components.md

 ### Interfaces

 [Wikifier::Server](#wikifierserver) is *not* a web server.
-You have to link your web server to it with some sort of script.
-Wikifier comes with some programming interfaces to do this.
+You have to link your web server to it with some sort of script. wikifier comes with some programming interfaces to do this.
 They are located in the [interfaces](../interfaces) directory.